-- A stem is an even length alternating path that starts at the root node r and terminates at some node w.
-We permit the possibility that r = w (empty stem). - ▶ A blossom is an odd length alternating cycle that starts and terminates at the terminal node w of a stem and has no other node in common with the stem. w is called the base of the blossom.
+A stem is an even length alternating path that starts at the root node r and terminates at some node w.
+We permit the possibility that r = w (empty stem).

-Definition 1
+Definition 87

 A flower in a graph G = (V, E) w.r.t. a matching M and a (free) root node r, is a subgraph with two components: